Geoffrey Kizito

-Geoffrey Baba Kizito (born 2 February 1993), also known as Trần Trung Hiếu, is a Ugandan professional footballer who plays as a defensive midfielder for V.League 1 club Becamex Binh Duong.
+Geoffrey Baba Kizito (born 2 February 1993), also known as Trần Trung Hiếu, is a Ugandan professional footballer who plays as a defensive midfielder for V.League 1 club Becamex Ho Chi Minh City.

 Club career

 Born in Kampala, he spent the 2012 and 2013 seasons in Vietnam with Xuan Thanh Saigon.
 In early January 2014 he signed a deal to play for Kenyan Premier League champions Gor Mahia.
 He returned to Vietnam for the 2015 season, with Than Quang Ninh.
 In 2018 he joined Saigon.
 He moved to Than Quang Ninh for the 2020 season.

 International career

 He made his international debut for Uganda in 2012.
 He featured in Uganda's 23-men squad for the 2017 Africa Cup of Nations.

 Personal life

 In 2017 he became a naturalised citizen of Vietnam, under the name Trần Trung Hiếu.